bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## Control Value Accessor

 Using inputs and event emitters is a great way to pass data between components in a general sense.
 However this can be a very messy way to approach handling custom form situations.
 Some times a better approach can be to write a custom component that implements the <a href="https://angular.io/api/forms/ControlValueAccessor" >Control Value Accessor</a> interface to just write the value straight to the form.
-Classes implementing the CVA must have 3 methods - onChange, onTouched, setValue.
+Classes implementing the CVA must have 3 methods - `onChange`, `onTouched`, `setValue`.
 We call these methods when the user interacts with our checkboxes to let the parent form know that values have been touched, when they change, and what the value is.

 ✏️ Update **src/app/order/menu-items.component.ts**